 Transitioning to the 100 Meters

 Bolt was slowed by injuries in 2004 and 2005, but soon began progressing toward the top of the track and field world.
 He finished second in the 200 meters at the 2007 World Championships, and also ran on Jamaica’s silver-medal 4 x 100-meter relay squad.
 At that point Bolt’s coach, Glen Mills, wanted him to continue as a 200-400 runner, but Bolt wanted to drop the 400 and run the 100 instead.
 Mills promised that Bolt could run the 100 if he broke the Jamaican 200-meter record, which he did in 2007, running 19.75 to top Don Quarrie’s 19.86.
 The next year, in just his fifth competitive 100-meter event, Bolt broke Asafa Powell’s world record by finishing in 9.72 seconds.

-For a long time Usain Bolt wasn’t sure he’d attempt the sprint double in the 2008 Olympics.
+Before he set the world mark, Bolt wasn’t sure he’d attempt the sprint double at the 2008 Olympics.
 But he made it look easy in Beijing, breezing to world record-setting victories in the 100 (9.69 seconds) and the 200 (19.30), then adding a third gold in the 4 x 100 relay for good measure.
-He enjoyed several strong runs, against the wind (9.79 seconds in the 100, 19.59 in the 200), early in 2009.
-Then he repeated his individual success at the World Outdoor Track & Field Championships, beating his previous world marks in both the 100 (9.58) and the 200 (19.19).
+Then he repeated his individual success at the 2009 World Championships, beating his previous world marks in both the 100 (9.58) and the 200 (19.19).